andrewacashner/hearingfaithms/chapters/chapter-3.md

 The Puebla chapelmaster may have had access to the text from a source like the 1642 Lisbon print, or he may have known an even earlier source.
 It is possible he knew Santiago's version specifically.
-Padilla almost certainly knew Jalón's *Cantores* text, since the only extant copy of this Seville print survives in a binder's collection in Puebla.
+Padilla almost certainly knew Jalón's later *Cantores* text, since the only extant copy of this Seville print survives in a binder's collection in Puebla.

 (insert table `ref:table:Voces-versions`)
 `label:table:Voces-versions`